 Don’t be Ashamed to Turn Back

-Do Not Feed Wildlife & Leave No Trace
+Best Hikes in Zion – Do Not Feed Wildlife & Leave No Trace

-Take a lot of Water and Snacks
+Take a lot of Water and some Snacks

-What to Pack for this Hike?
+What to Pack for Angels Landing Hike?

-Your Safety is Most Important
+Best Hikes in Zion – Your Safety is Most Important

 Leave your itinerary with someone who will notice if you are overdue and report it to 911.
 Buy Travel Insurance because it is the basis of the journey.
 No matter if you are going an easy or slanderous hike, accidents may happen.
 It’s crucial to travel safely.
-We always use World Nomads.

-The Angels Landing Trail Description
+Best Hikes in Zion – The Angels Landing Hike Deteiled Description

-Start of The Angels Landing Hike
+Start of The Angels Landing Trail

 The Refrigerator Canyon & Walter’s Wiggles

 After 1.3 miles, cross a small bridge.
 The path gets you up into Refrigerator Canyon, which is a stunning view deep hanging side canyon.
-There is shade, and it’s chilly part of the trail, so take a warm hoodie.
+There is shade and a chilly part of the trail, so take a warm hoodie.
 Then you get to Walter’s Wiggles.
 It’s a series of 21 steep switchbacks before Scout Lookout.
-It was built in the 1930’s.
+It was built in the 1930s.
 It’s a set of compact switchbacks that takes you the way up to the top of the ridge above the Refrigerator Canyon.
 It’s an example of the excellent engineering of the previous century, it is a marvel of trail building.

-The Scout Lookout
+The Scout Lookout on Angels Landing Trail

 Return the way you came.
 Be exceptionally careful when going down.
 Rocks can be slippery.

-The Angels Landing Photo Tips
+Best Hikes in Zion – The Angels Landing Hike – Photo Tips

 Early morning and late afternoon, including sunset, will give you the most interesting light for Zion Canyon photography.
 If you are going for the sunset you have to go down before it gets dark.
 Otherwise, the descent will be hazardous.